BenSims/Code-I-Learned-With/README.md

 Personal_Projects are ones that I did aside from class.
 They are various games, and tools that I use to in various ways.

-For the old projects Java 7 and in 2015 Java 8.
+For the old projects Java 7 is required and in 2015 Java 8.
 For all the personal projects Java 8 is required, and for the tests JUnit.

 I was told not long ago that my programming looks more practical based, than